Rockneeraj/mininet/README.md

 * Switches and hosts work in different namespaces
 * vxlan interfaces added in switch namespaces

+* A command-line launcher (`mn`) to instantiate networks.

+* A handy Python API for creating networks of varying sizes and topologies.

+* Examples (in the `examples/ovsforest.py` directory) to help you get started.

+* Parametrized topologies (`Topo` subclasses) using the Mininet object.
+For example, a linear network may be created with the
+  command:

+  `mn --topo linear,3`

+* A command-line interface (`CLI` class) which provides useful diagnostic commands (like `iperf` and `ping`), as well as the ability to run a command to a node.
+For example,

+  `mininet> h11 ifconfig -a`

+  tells host h11 to run the command `ifconfig -a`

+* A "cleanup" command to get rid of junk (interfaces, processes, files in /tmp, etc.) which might be left around by Mininet or Linux.
+Try this if things stop working!

+  `mn -c`

 ### How to use?

 #### Prerequisite